Providing a set of recommendations concerning the implementation of an operational, scalable and sustainable EOSC federation after 2020

 The EOSC Sustainability activity will provide a set of recommendations concerning the implementation of an operational, scalable and sustainable EOSC federation after 2020, will gradually open up its user base to the public sector and industry.

-The activity will examine suitable business models of EOSC, governance structures and legal entity.
+The activity examines suitable business models of EOSC, governance structures and legal entity.
 The analysis will result in a set of strategic and financing orientations for EOSC in its second phase of implementation (post 2020).
-The activity will also examine the impact of each legal and financial option to different stakeholders at national and European level.
+The activity also examines the impact of each legal and financial option to different stakeholders at national and European level.

 The Sustainability activity foresees discussing the alternative scenarios and options with the Governing Board and Executive Board at an early stage of work.
 Regular updates of the Governance Board on work progress are seen as a way to favour real-time harmonisation of the national positions and enable a timely set up of the EOSC future model.

-The Sustainability activity will build on the legacy of the EOSC Roadmap, Council Conclusions 2018, Horizon 2020-funded projects, stakeholder reports and experience of similar initiatives.
+The Sustainability activity builds on the legacy of the EOSC Roadmap, Council Conclusions 2018, Horizon 2020-funded projects, stakeholder reports and experience of similar initiatives.
 Taking on board input of ongoing international and national initiatives will support analysing the gaps towards identifying a future sustainable model for EOSC.

-The Sustainability activity will take stock, assess and recommend strategic, legal and financing orientations that EOSC could follow during its second phase of implementation (post 2020).
+The Sustainability activity takes stock, assesses and recommends strategic, legal and financing orientations that EOSC could follow during its second phase of implementation (post 2020).

 1. Conduct an in-depth analysis of business models and their different implications in the choice of legal-entity, cost analysis, regulations, financial strategy and sustainability.
 The analysis would include an estimation of initial and longer-term cost projections.
 The proposed options accompanied with a sound risk analysis should be able to sustain, upgrade and scale the EOSC federation, as a whole and in its components.
 It should allow for alignment and convergence with national data infrastructures.